Zwitters: particles between quantum and classical

+We next address characteristic features of zwitters that can be tested by observation.
+(Cf. the second ref. \cite{CWQP} for more details.)
 For a quantum particle one has $[H_Q,H_W]=0$ such that $H_Q=P^2_Q/2m+V(X_Q)$ plays the role of a conserved energy, similar to the classical energy $H_{cl}=P^2_{cl}/2m+V(X_{cl})$ which commutes with $H_L$.
 No such conserved energy is available for zwitters for $\gamma\neq 0,\pi/2$.
 (The generator of time translations is $H_\gamma$ which vanishes for all static states.)
 This observation may serve for establishing experimental bounds on $\gamma$.
 Indeed, a typical ground state for a zwitter has no sharp energy but rather a nonzero width.
 In turn, eigenstates of the quantum energy $H_Q$ are not static since $[H_Q,H_\gamma]\neq 0$ (except for harmonic $V$).
 Let us assume from now on that position, momentum and energy for zwitters are measured by the quantum observables $X_Q,P_Q$ and $H_Q$, such that the only difference to a quantum particle arises through the modified time evolution for $\gamma\neq 0$.